ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 Templates script by using the ``get_variable()`` method from PyMotorCAD.
 Any Motor-CAD API accessible by PyMotorCAD is available.

-For example, when modifying the rotor geometry, it is often necessary to retrieve the rotor radius:
+For example, when modifying the rotor geometry, it is often useful to retrieve the rotor radius:

 .. code:: python